 About the PFRA

-The essence of the PFRA is fairly prescriptive.
-With guidance to its content laid out by the Environment Agency.
+The content of the PFRA is fairly prescriptive and the Environment Agency provide content guidance.
 But, the substance of the PFRA should reflect local issues and characteristics.
 It consists of a report and associated spreadsheets.
-The spreadsheets designed by the Environment Agency allow LLFA submitted information to be assimilated and collated.
-It is then submitted by the Environment Agency to the European Commission.
-These spreadsheets are in Annexes 1, 2, 3 and 4 of the PFRA .
-PFRA preparation is one of several LLFAs responsibilities.
+The spreadsheets, designed by the Environment Agency, allowed LLFA submitted information to be assimilated and collated.
+The Environment Agency then submitted it to the European Commission.
+These spreadsheets are in Annexes 1, 2, 3 and 4 of the PFRA.
+PFRA preparation was one of several LLFAs responsibilities.
 The PFRA details other responsibilities Cornwall Council has to fulfil as LLFA.

-The PFRA sets out arrangements for partnership working and data sharing.
-Particularly between the Council, the Environment Agency and South West Water.
+The PFRA sets out arrangements for partnership working and data sharing, particularly between the Council, the Environment Agency and South West Water.

-Potential future flooding and its consequences are considered.
-Mainly based on surface water flood risk using a method and flood risk indicators set by the Environment Agency.
+It considers the types of local flooding prevalent in Cornwall as well as reviewing historic flooding.
+The PFRA includes a chronology of major flood events in Cornwall.
+It also considers potential future flooding and its consequences.
+This was assessed using a method and flood risk indicators set by the Environment Agency.
 A detailed analysis of potential surface water flood risk in Cornwall is in Annex 6 of the PFRA.
 This analysis indicates there are no Indicative Flood Risk Areas in Cornwall.
-As defined by the national threshold of 30,000 people at risk of surface water flooding.
-With no Proposed Flood Risk Areas as defined within the guidelines are recommended.
+Indicative Flood Risk Areas are defined by the national threshold of 30,000 people at risk of surface water flooding.

 Accessing the PFRA